wp-plugins/gwolle-gb/readme.txt

 [new] When uninstalling via the plugin's setting panel you'll be asked to confirm again.
 [new] Notification mails now can include a direct link to the editor, speeding things up for you.

-== Installation ==

-1. Upload the directory 'gwolle-gb' (where the 'gwolle-gb.php' is in) to your '/wp-content/plugins' directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place '[gwolle-gb]' in an article or page.
-That's it.
-1. You may disable comments in this arcticle/page, because it may look stupid when there's the possibility to write a guestbook entry. ;)

-Gwolle-GB take the `the_content`-hook and replaces a article/page containing [gwolle-gb] with the guestbook.
-You may also use `add_gwolle_gb_frontend_css();` to include the frontend CSS of Gwolle-GB and `show_gwolle_gb();` to show the guestbook in your templates.
-It couldn't be easier.

-If you still got problems, or if errors come up please leave a message at the WordPress forum so I can help you and fix it.
-Thanks!

-==	Todo/coming up in future releases/plans ==

-The following list contains things I'd like to include in future releases.
-If you have a feature request please use the forum on WordPress.org; I'll may add it to the list then.

-* More inline documentation
-*	Better permission management (the current one is poor)
-* Gravatar support
-* Custom fields (e. g.
-'ICQ number' etc.)
-* More functions & methods, less code redundancy.
-* Support for WordPress MU.
-* Better database structure (e. g. 'id' insted of 'entry_id')
-* Widget (at the dashboard as well as the sidebar(s))
-* 'Thank you' mail to the poster (requested by Joakim from Sweden)

-== Known bugs ==

-* Some WP installations with permalinks activated receive a 404-error.
-Going to fix this, currently going through the WP documentation on this.
-* Some WP installations don't send the notification mails (currently only known from WP MU installations)
-* Marking multiple entries as spam sometimes takes very long or results in an error message.

-Have something to add here?
-Please add a new thread in the WP.org forums and tag it with "Gwolle-GB".
-I subscribed to that forums, so I'll get your message.
-Or, if you're in a hurry, send me an email: gwolle (at) wolfgangtimme (dot) de.
-Thanks!

-==	Thank you! ==

-* timomaas for the dutch translation
-* Daniel Speichert for the polish translation
-* José Luis Sanz Ruiz for the spanish translation
-* cobestran.com for the french translation
-* All the bug posters, including Berrie Pelser, Sebastian Moeller, voodoobanshee, Peter Pollack, Werner Traschuetz, Dean Suhr, Georg K., Kristin

-== Beta testers wanted ==

-I'm currently looking for people willing to test new releases of the plugin before I release it to the public.
-Due the fact that I've got only two sites to test the plugin with I need some people who test the plugin on their site.
-If you wanted to participate please let me know.
-Write me an email or add a comment to the plugin's homepage.
-Thanks in advance!

-== Frequently Asked Questions ==

-= Why aren't entries really deleted, and instead stored in the database? =

-First, it's not a heavy load for the database, and second, it's that if you clicked wrong you're not lost without the possibility to 'undo' it via your database interface.

-= What about spam? =

-I thought about that problem and came up with the solution of Recaptcha.
-It helps you and your visitors help them.
-It's really THAT easy.
-Second, I integrated Akismet and it works like a charm.
-Fighting spam has never been easiser!

-= I'm experiencing problems with the redirection. =

-Although the plugin tries to automatically calculate the URL of your guestbook it may be that it doesn't get this job done well.
-For users who have that problem there's a new option integrated (since version 0.9.4.3) that allows you to set the complete URL of your guestbook manually.

-= How do I localize a plugin? =

-A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) and also the WordPress documentation.

-== Licence ==

-The plugin itself (the "code") is released under the GNU General Public License; a copy of this licence can be found at the licence' homepage or in the gwolle-gb.php file at the top.

-For the licences regarding the Askimet classes, the use of reCAPTCHA or the icons you may ask the authors.

-== Screenshots ==

-1. Overview panel, so that you easily can see what's the status.
-2. List of the entries.
-Notice the icons displaying the status of an entry.
-(Can be turned off in the settings panel.)
-3. The editor for entries.
-4. Settings panel (showing version 0.9.4.1).